Meet on a Regular Basis to Review Implementation of the Declaration and the Guidelines

 Meet on a regular basis, inviting relevant international organizations and civil society, to review implementation of the Declaration and use of the Guidelines.

 The Safe Schools Declaration provides an opportunity for exchange and collaboration among States that share a common commitment to protecting education during armed conflict.
-The Oslo Conference on Safe Schools, in May 2015, which launched the Safe Schools Declaration, was a first step in a process that aims to engage more States on this issue, and to consolidate political support and cooperation around the protection of education during armed conflict.

-In March 2017, the Ministries of Defense and Foreign Affairs of the Argentine Republic co-hosted the Second International Conference on Safe Schools in Buenos Aires, Argentina.
+Earlier, in March 2017, the Ministries of Defense and Foreign Affairs of the Argentine Republic co-hosted the Second International Conference on Safe Schools in Buenos Aires, Argentina.
 This conference was a key global moment to refocus attention on the issue of attacks on education and offered an opportunity for endorsing States to highlight steps they had taken to raise awareness of the Safe Schools Declaration, and to implement the commitments contained in the Declaration.

 EXAMPLES OF GOOD PRACTICE